Maritime Center for Responsible Energy

 Basic Safety Training

-Massachusetts Maritime Academy, in cooperation with Relyon Nutec, is pleased to offer the globally recognized Global Wind Organization (GWO) Basic Safety Training at its Buzzards Bay campus.
-This is the first facility in the nation to offer all five modules of GWO Basic Safety Training for Offshore Wind.
+Massachusetts Maritime Academy, in cooperation with Relyon Nutec, is pleased to offer the globally recognized Global Wind Organization (GWO) Basic Safety Training (BST) and Basic Safety Training Refresher (BST-R) at its Buzzards Bay campus.

 Basic Technical Training